syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/081_http/002_http_load_balancer_details.md

 - You cannot template the hostname, port, protocol, or credentials (for security and routing stability)
 - Template values are automatically URL-encoded (spaces become `%20`, etc.)

-**NOTE:** Dynamic URLs have slightly more processing overhead than static URLs since each message needs URL formatting.
+Dynamic URLs have slightly more processing overhead than static URLs since each message needs URL formatting.
 {: .notice--primary}

 ## Important Limitations to Know